JoelMoyal/Mad-Libs-Game/README.md

 # Mad Libs Game

-"I developed a barebones Mad Libs game in C as a learning project."
+I developed a barebones Mad Libs game in C as a learning project.